 Introduction to Emeryville, California

 Emeryville, California, in Alameda county, is 2 miles N of Oakland, California.
-The city has a population of 6,882.

 The community was colonized by Spain in the year 1776.
 Prior to that, the area was occupied by Native Americans.
 Emeryville was officially incorporated as a town in 1896.
 It was named in honor of Joseph Stickney Emery, the town's founder.
 Emery became the president of the California and Nevada Railroad in 1884.
 Emeryville began to prosper as an industrial city from the latter part of the nineteenth century to the first half of the twentieth century.
 The community is home to Jamba Juice and the Pixar Animation Studios.